 - Growing demand for high-quality products and stable supplies

-- Increased demand from growth in generic products associated with measures to curtail drug costs
+- Increasing demand for generic products associated with measures to curtail drug costs

 - Growing need for subcontracted manufacturing for foreign companies entering the Japanese market